 Precautions and Contraindications for Paw Paw- If no cancer, parasitic infection, or other high energy users are available, Paw Paw may gravitate towards fast growing cells including a developing fetus or the lining of the digestive and intestinal system.
 Therefore, pregnant women and those without cancer should not take paw paw.
-Patients with Parkinsons Disease should take Paw Paw unless alkaloid-free preparations are used.
+Patients with Parkinsons Disease should not take Paw Paw unless alkaloid-free preparations are used.
 Those with lung or brain cancer should not take Paw Paw due to the concern of lysing buildup.
 There is also a possibility of allergic reactions in sensitive individuals.
 Some people with cancer have reported digestion distress such as nausea.
 For this reason it is recommended to take Paw Paw with food.
 Paw Paw should not be used with any other alternative cancer treatments.
-Some protocols that may interfere with paw paw include electromedicine, MSM, DMSO, Vitamin C, Limu Juice protocol, Hydrogen Peroxide, protocols with maple syrup or honey.
+Some of the protocols that may interfere with paw paw include electromedicine, MSM, DMSO, Vitamin C, Limu Juice protocol, Hydrogen Peroxide, protocols with maple syrup or honey.

 Dr. Jerry McLaughlin presents a lecture on his life’s work- finding things in plants that fight cancer.